 Mount Sinai Goes Red for Women

-On February 6, 2015, Mount Sinai Heart's Magnet recognized nurses partnered once again with the American Heart Association and other Departments at The Mount Sinai Hospital to organize and host the annual "Go Red for Women" Community Heart Health Fair with free screenings.
-February is "American Heart Month" and every year for the past 13 years, Mount Sinai Heart's nurses have been the driving force behind the Go Red for Women health screening, which is aimed at raising awareness of heart disease among women.
+On February 5, 2016, Mount Sinai Heart's Magnet recognized nurses collaborated once again with the American Heart Association and other Departments at The Mount Sinai Hospital to organize and host the annual "Go Red for Women" Community Heart Health Fair with free screenings.
+February is "American Heart Month" and every year for the past 14 years, Mount Sinai Heart's nurses have been the driving force behind the Go Red for Women health screening, aimed at raising awareness of heart disease among women.

-Beth and Mount Sinai Heart's nurses are passionate about seizing every opportunity to promote the health of the community, and of health care provider themselves.
+Beth Oliver and Mount Sinai Heart's nurses are passionate about seizing every opportunity to promote the health of the community, and of health care provider themselves.
 "Obesity and overweightness are at epidemic levels in America, and are prevalent in health care worker as well as in the community," Beth Oliver said.
 "Eating a healthy diet year-round is critical to preventing heart disease.
 Eat lots of colorful fruits and vegetables, up your fiber intake, eat more fish instead of red meat, and avoid foods with high-saturated fats, high sodium, high sugar, and those that are highly-processed.
 Also, drink plenty of water, and limit sugary drinks, sodas and alcohol."

 The Go Red for Women screening gives Mount Sinai Health System employees the opportunity to take care of their own heart health and that of their coworkers, as they provide an important service to the community.

 "Our Go Red for Women screening is educational, but it's also fun," says Beth Oliver.
 "Participants receive a ‘Passport' as they enter the fair, and take their passport with them as they visit a series of stations, where they receive health screenings and education.
 As they visit each station, the passport is stamped."